eigenhombre/cl-oju/README.md

 # Testing / Building

-Only tested in SBCL, but the code is general enough that it should work in any compliant Common Lisp implementation.  `make test` should be sufficient to run the tests.
+`make test` should be sufficient to run the tests using SBCL, or `make test-ecl` for ECL.
 You can also run them in Docker (`make docker`), which is what the CI for this project does.
-You'll obviously need SBCL, `make` and Docker installed for this.
+You'll obviously need `make` and Docker installed for this.

 # License